 Food and wine sublime amid landscapes so fine

 Leave the big smoke behind and wander into winery country.
 This part of your foodscapade is best tackled at a leisurely pace to allow for maximum grazing and generous watering.
-Or is that just the livestock?
-Not content with making impeccable wines, the wineries have also pulled out all stops when it comes to food.
+Not content with making impeccable wines, the wineries have pulled out all stops when it comes to food.
 Book some fabulous local accommodation, select a designated driver and go to town.
 Or country.

-Hop on over to Jack Rabbit Vineyard, where the ocean views vie with the wine and of course the food for hero status.
+Hop on over to Jack Rabbit Vineyard, where the ocean views vie with the wine and food for hero status.
 Oakdene Vineyards Restaurant and Cellar Door is unapologetically eclectic, but the wines and food are elegant and complex – and undeniably moreish.

 Detour to the Bellarine Taste Trail and treat your tastebuds to the best of the Bellarine Peninsula.
-Pack an Esky and load up on fresh seafood, gourmet cheese, farm-fresh vegetables and succulent seasonal berries for perishable souvenirs of your stay.
+Pack an Esky and load up on fresh seafood, gourmet cheese, farm-fresh vegetables and succulent seasonal berries.

 Digestifs, should they be required, can be sourced from the cafes and bars sprouting up in Geelong's burgeoning laneway scene.
 And if your idea of the perfect end to a meal is a refreshing ale, Geelong's craft breweries have you covered.